Marvel at the incredible architecture of Westminster Abbey, an active place of worship and UNESCO World Heritage Site in London.

 Where is Westminster Abbey?

-Westminster Abbey is on the south side of Parliament Square in Westminster, central London.
+Westminster Abbey is in Westminster, central London.

 How do I get to Westminster Abbey?

 The closest Tube stations are Westminster (Jubilee, District and Circle lines) and St James's Park (Jubilee, District and Circle lines), which are both about five minutes' walk away.